qasidd/ims/README.md

 5. The project is now ready for development and testing!

+## Running the tests

+All testing of this program was done using unit tests.
+Unit testing is a software testing method that isolates individual units of the software, and validates whether each of them performs as designed.
+These units are considered to be the smallest testable parts of an application.
+JUnit and Mockito were used to write the tests.

+To deploy tests using Maven, simply run `mvn clean test` in the root directory of your local repository.

+## Deployment

+Make sure the value of `IP_ADDRESS` is accurate before packaging and distributing!

 To create a self-contained executable JAR (using Maven):

 1. Open the directory containing the repository in a terminal